citizenstaar/scar/README.md

 11. Snapshot the Flare WIndows VM and REmnux.

-12. Grab a copy of Scar from here:
+12. Grab a copy of Scar from here: https://github.com/citizenstaar/scar/blob/master/scar.zzz

+13. Stage a copy on the desktops of both Remnux and Flare VMs.

+14. Change the network for both hosts to "Host Only".

+15. Snapshot both VMs

 ==================        1         ===================